 - 27. It is unlikely that we will be unable to recruit enough undergraduate students to our programmes to make them feasible.
 In the last couple of recruitment cycles, the removal of NHS bursaries has had a negative impact on the recruitment to some of our healthcare programmes (e.g. Nursing), but this has not been enough to have an impact on the feasibility.
 Our programmes are popular in clearing and adjustment and high-quality students are able to be recruited. - 28.
 It is possible that some postgraduate programmes will not recruit enough students.
 Where this is repeatedly the case, and as we look at developing and expanding our postgraduate provision, we may decide to discontinue a particular programme or modify a particular element of the programme.
 See below for how we would mitigate this to preserve continuation of study. - 29.
 St George's has held a Tier 4 licence since the 23rd February 2009, this licence is not due to be renewed until March 2021.
-St George's applied for and successfully passed the annual Basic Compliance Assessment (BCA) in October 2017, meeting the core requirements (against defined limits) in refusal rates (3.26%), enrolment rates (98.08%) and programme completion (96.72%).
+St George's has applied for and successfully passed the annual Basic Compliance Assessment (BCA) each year since.
 On this basis, it is unlikely that St George's will lose its Tier 4 licence. - 30.
 Compliance activities take place at all stages of the student lifecycle: admissions (immigration history checks, time limit on study, academic progression etc.); at registration (enrolment, record keeping etc.); during study for the compliance of the tracking of students (attendance, work placements etc.); and for student reporting (withdrawals, IOS, changes in circumstances).